 Visit our Funeral Shipping section for more details if you require international funeral shipping services.

-If your loved one has passed away in another part of Virginia or another state in the U.S., then a Mortuary Transport company can be called upon to collect the body to return it to your local funeral home.
+If your loved one has passed away in another part of Virginia or another state in the U.S., then a Mortuary Transport company can be called upon to collect the body and return it to your local funeral home.
 Your local funeral director should be able to coordinate this for you.

-Funeral Transport can be a significant additional cost to your funeral expenses, so do check this carefully before committing to any services.
+Funeral Transport can be a high additional cost to your funeral expenses, so do check this carefully before committing to any services.
 The simplest and most cost-effective approach when someone has died away from home is often to arrange a direct cremation at the place of death and have the cremated remains shipped back for a memorial service.

 It also provides global coverage.
 Domestic funeral shipping can cost from $3,000, and International repatriation can start at around $6,900.